Policy last updated

 Summary

-- The Annual Report must be completed and attested to by the principal and school council president in the Strategic Planning Online Tool , following endorsement by the school council.
+- The Annual Report must be endorsed at a meeting of school council and attested to by the principal in the Strategic Planning Online Tool (staff login required).

 Details

-The Annual Report provides principals and school councils with an opportunity to share the year’s achievements and progress with the school community.
-This includes reflecting on the school’s performance and explaining the impact of school improvement efforts on student outcomes.
+The Annual Report provides an opportunity to share the school’s achievements and progress with the school community.

-The preparation and publication of an Annual Report is a legislative and regulatory requirement for all schools under the Education and Training Reform Act 2006 , Ministerial Order and the National Education Agreement .
-It reflects the Department of Education's commitment to building pride and confidence in our government schools and highlights the importance of transparent communication about school performance with our school communities.
+The preparation and publication of an Annual Report is a legislative and regulatory requirement for all schools under the Education and Training Reform Act 2006 , the Education and Training Reform Regulations and Ministerial Order 1280 (Constitution of Government School Councils) .

 The Annual Report is prepared in 2 parts:

-- a performance summary which details the school’s performance from the past year and trends across a 4-year period.
-The performance summary is downloadable via the Annual Report module of SPOT
+- the performance summary, which details the school’s performance from the past year and trends over time.
+This is compiled by the department and can be downloaded from the performance summary tab of the Annual Report in SPOT

 The Guidance tab includes advice for completing the Annual Report.